Police: Teen shot in North Amityville

 Teen shot in North Amityville, Suffolk police say

-A 17-year-old turned into an ambulance driver after another car pulled up next to his 2011 Infiniti sedan and fired gunshots, striking a passenger in the back seat twice, in North Amityville early Saturday morning, according to Suffolk police.
+A 17-year-old driver took another teen to the hospital after a car pulled up next to his 2011 Infiniti sedan and fired gunshots, striking the back seat passenger twice, in North Amityville early Saturday, according to Suffolk police.

-Neither the 17-year-old driver nor his other passenger, an 18-year-old man, were wounded, police said.
+Neither the driver nor his other passenger, an 18-year-old man, were wounded, police said.

 They had been headed north, nearing 45th Street, when the other vehicle came alongside around 1 a.m., police said.